yR-DEV/StreamSummary/README.md

 - ~~Change the last refreshed date to match the date of the back end api tick.~~
 - Create/brainstorm a way to average out the viewers and channels for each hour of the day (?)
     * Look at the average X viewers/channels for like each hour?
+- DOING AVERAGES FOR EACH HOUR, NEED TO ENTER 1 ENTRY INTO AverageSchema IN ORDER FOR THE LOGIC TO WORK.
+NEED TO ASK SOMEONE ABIOUT THIS LATER

 ## Things to learn
 - ~~Chart.js and how it accesses data from the backend~~